 According to BrightLocal, 97 percent of consumers use the internet to find local services.
-With that kind of number, it’s pretty clear that all landscaping businesses should not only invest in a website but create a high-quality landscaping website that drives traffic and revenue.
+With that kind of number, it’s pretty clear that all landscaping businesses should not only invest in making a website but create a high-quality landscaping website that drives traffic and revenue.

 5 landscaping website elements that drive traffic and make money

 Whether you’re revamping an old website or creating a brand-new website, be sure to include all of these elements to ensure your site gets the best results possible: